By Jean Hofve, DVM

 - Fear eating can be a factor for former stray cats who have had to struggle to survive on the streets; these cats often have significant “food issues,” and will often become overweight if food is constantly available.

 - Treats can contribute quite a few calories to a cat’s daily fare.
-The client who claimed he only fed his 26-pound cat 1/4 cup of light food per day was a mystery–until he admitted to feeding 19 Pounce treats a day!
+The client who claimed he only fed his 26-pound cat 1/4 cup of “light” food per day was a mystery–until he admitted to also giving the cat 19 Pounce treats a day!

 As a veterinarian, I don’t like to put cats on a “diet”.
 Diets must often be severe in order to comply with current calorie theories, and this may cause even worse problems, such as life-threatening liver disease.
 Skipping a single meal can throw a sensitive cat into a serious problem.
-Morever, while lots of vets will sell you weight-control food for your cat, few of them will tell you that free-choice feeding of such foods usually results in weight gain rather than loss.
-You still have to control the cat’s food intake.
+Moreover, while lots of vets will sell you weight-control food for your cat, very few of them will tell you that excessive or free-choice feeding of such foods usually results in weight gain rather than loss.
+You still have to control the cat’s food intake (likely much more than the directions say).

-Animals may consume excessive amounts of a food because they can’t digest it properly, there aren’t enough of certain nutrients, or some nutrients are not in a “bioavailable” form–that is, they can’t be assimilated properly.
-This is a concern with some of the most inexpensive and generic foods, as well as with some “diet” foods that contain excessive levels of fiber.
+Animals may consume excessive amounts of a food because they can’t digest it properly; or perhaps because there aren’t enough of certain nutrients for her particular metabolism; or some nutrients are not in an a sufficiently “bioavailable” form–that is, they can’t be assimilated properly.
+These are concerns with inexpensive and generic foods, as well as with some “light” and “diet” foods that contain excessive levels of fiber.

-Dry food is actually where the most dangerous calories are.
-The feline is uniquely adapted to get energy from protein and fat; the cat’s natural prey contain very little carbohydrate.
+Dry food is where the most dangerous calories are.
+The feline is uniquely adapted to get energy from protein and fat; the cat’s natural prey diet contains very little carbohydrate.
 For most cats, carbohydrates are converted to fat, rather than be burned for energy.
 Clearly, this is the opposite of where we want to go!

 Commercial pet foods tend to contain poor quality fats; this is especially true of dry food.
-Therefore it is important to add the right kind of essential Omega-3 fatty acids–even though it seems a little peculiar that to lose weight in a healthy manner, more fat is needed!
+Therefore it is important to add the right kind of essential Omega-3 fatty acids–even though it seems counter-intuitive that the cat needs more fat in order to lose weight in a healthy manner!

 There are two major strategies for helping a fat cat lose weight.

 Feed in timed meals.
 For most cats, it’s best to feed them on a timed-meal schedule.
 That is, don’t leave the food out all the time, but rather put the food out for 30-45 minutes, two or three times a day.
 Cats figure out this schedule quickly.
 Not all cats will lose weight with this change alone, but usually you can keep them from continuing to gain.
-(Caution: some medical conditions require special feeding regimens; talk to your veterinarian before making any changes.)
+(Caution: some medical conditions require special feeding regimens; talk to your veterinarian if your cat has a chronic health condition.)

-Feed more wet food.
-In general, cats should receive at least 75 percent of their diet as wet food, either good-quality canned foods or homemade diets.
-For significant, healthy weight loss, feed 100% canned food and get rid of the dry altogether.
-(There are many reasons to ditch the dry food, but we can just start with the fact that all those carbs will turn to fat because the cat can’t use them for energy!)
-Always make sure kitty is eating; some cats are so addicted to their dry food that they will go on a hunger strike without it.
-Be sure you work closely with your veterinarian when changing diets to minimize the risk to your cat.
+Feed wet food.
+For optimal, healthy weight loss, feed 100% canned food and get rid of the dry altogether.
+(See 10 Reasons Why Dry Food is Bad for Cats and Dogs) This is easy for some cats, but very difficult for others.
+(See Switching Foods for why and how to get a finicky cat to eat something new!)
+Always make sure kitty is still eating; some cats are so addicted to their dry food that they will go on a hunger strike without it, which can lead to life-threatening liver disease.
+Work with your veterinarian when changing diets to minimize the risk to your cat.

 A high-protein, high-fat, low-carbohydrate diet (think “Atkins”–or should we say, “Catkins”!) is truly ideal for the cat.
-Most canned cat and kitten foods meet these standards, but try to choose those with the least carbohydrate.
+Most canned cat and kitten foods meet these standards; choose those with the least carbohydrate.
 You can get a fair idea of carbohydrate content by simply subtracting all the listed percentages on the label from 100%.
 About 8% carbohydrate (or less) is best.
-Although it seems counter-intuitive to eat more fat while trying to lose weight, adding will help maintain a good balance in the body, and provide support for the immune and nervous systems.
+Raw foods, whether frozen, dehydrated, freeze-dried, or homemade, tend to have a very good protein-fat-carb balance.